jimbobbennett/mutt-matcher-iot/train-model.md

 # Goal 1: Train your ML model

 The Mutt Matcher will need to use a machine learning (ML) model to be able to detect different dog breeds in images.
 The ML model used is an image classifier - a model that can classify an image into different tags depending on what is in the image.
 These models are trained by giving them tagged images - multiple images for each tag.
+For example, you can train a model with images tagged as `cat`, and images tagged as `dog`.
+The model can then be given a new image and it will predict if the image should be a `cat` or a `dog`.

 A typical image classifier needs many thousands if not millions of images to train, but you can take a shortcut using a technique called *transfer learning*.
 Transfer learning allows to take an image classifier trained on a wide range of tags, then re-train it using a small number of images for your tags.